FAIRmat-NFDI/nomad-polymerization-reactions/README.md

 ### License
-Distributed under the terms of the `Apache Software License 2.0`_ license, "nomad-nomad-polymerization-reactions" is free and open source software
+Distributed under the terms of the `Apache Software License 2.0` license, "nomad-polymerization-reactions" is free and open source software.